-WAR’s research found that 88% of women reporting rape were disbelieved, often because of delay.
-This despite a precedent that WAR helped win that victims may be too traumatised to report rape earlier and even the Home Office’s own guidelines cautioning against using such delay to “automatically” disbelieve victims.
+WAR’s research found that 88% of women reporting rape were disbelieved by the Home Office, often because of delay.
+This despite a precedent that WAR helped win that victims may be too traumatised to report rape earlier and despite Home Office guidance cautioning its officials against using delay to “automatically” disbelieve them.

 Legal aid cuts have made it very difficult to find good free representation to challenge Home Office refusals.
 Many women end up with private lawyers who have no interest in finding out if their clients have grounds to claim asylum, as this would trigger access to a legal aid lawyer and so lose them their fees.
 Cases are often closed without women being able to present the reasons they fear going back to the country they fled.

 When cases are closed asylum support and accommodation is withdrawn, leaving women and children destitute and vulnerable to further rape and other violence.
 The pandemic has pushed even more women into exploitative and abusive situations.
 They are threatened with being reported to the Home Office and deportation if they seek help.
 We’ve focused on finding emergency help like food vouchers and other essentials, accessing the National Asylum Support Service and money available from council Social Services, keeping cases open or getting them re-opened, and helping women win asylum!